AlbertaSat/ex3_simulated_subsystems/EPS/README.md

 - `Temperature` - Current temperature in degrees Celsius.
 - `Voltage` - Current voltage in volts.
 - `Current` - Current in amps.
-- `BatteryState` - Current state of the battery.
 - `WatchdogResetTime` - Time remaining for the watchdog reset in hours.

 ### 3. **Execute Commands**